BrandonMagana/BrandonMagana/README.md

 ### Hi there 👋

 My name is Brandon Magaña!
-I am a Software Engineering student at Tec de Monterrey, Campus Guadalajara.
+I am a Software Engineering working on cyber security.
 And these are some of my projects :)
 * 📰 Available to work or internship
 * 📫 How to reach me:
 * 📧 magana.brandonswe@gmail.com